 Six days shall work be done, but on the seventh day there shall be to you a holy day, a sabbath of solemn rest to the Lord.
 (Exodus 35:2)

+When we build the Mishkan we are creating a space for G-d to become present in this world and this is the greatest human accomplishment imaginable.
 Why then are we commanded to refrain on Shabbat from the greatest act of human creativity and accomplishment?
-To ensure that we are truly doing it for G-d’s sake to bring good to the world.
-Otherwise it could be just an ego trip.
+To ensure that we are truly doing it for G-d’s sake.
+Otherwise it could be just another ego trip.

 But this is exactly the message of Shabbat and the blessing it bears.

 If we are really building the Temple for G-d than if the Boss says stop we stop.
+The goal is not to finish the temple rather the goal is to infuse very moment with the presence of G-d through service.
 If you cannot stop then you were building the temple for yourself.